 Subsidiaries, primarily in North America, estimate provisions for the residual value risk of leased vehicles to cover losses that arise when proceeds from leased vehicles that have been returned fall below the net book values of these assets at lease-end.
-Provision for loss on residual value of leased vehicles recorded in the machinery and equipment (net amount) of the consolidated financial statements for the fiscal year 2020 is \$149,175 million.
+Provision for loss on residual value of leased vehicles recorded in the machinery and equipment (net amount) of the consolidated financial statements for the fiscal year 2021 is ¥107,787 million.

-Such provisions for residual value risk of leased vehicles are recognized as a change in estimate and their ending book value is further decreased, leading to higher depreciation amounts.
-Assessment of updated vehicle residual values are based on many factors, including, but not limited to sales results for used cars, trends in returns of leased vehicles, new vehicle sales trends, supplies of used cars, customer preferences, marketing strategies, and general economic conditions.
+Such provisions for residual value risk of leased vehicles are recognized as a change in estimate and their ending book value is further changed, leading to higher or lower depreciation amounts.
+The estimate of residual value is updated mainly based on the expected sale price of the leased vehicle and the expected return rate.
+Assessment of updated vehicle residual values is affected by many factors, including, but not limited to sales results for used cars, trends in returns of leased vehicles, new vehicle sales trends, supplies of used cars, customer preferences, marketing strategies, and general economic conditions.
 Leased vehicles may be impaired if used car market price falls and impairment indicator exist and their recoverable amount is less than book value.